Have you ever had a shopping trip at the mall that sounds like this?

 What a blessing.

 God is good.
 He has been good to me and I know he will be good to you.
 If you're here reading this right now, thank you.
-Thank you for being part of our faith-filled community and on your journey of faith, motherhood, or wherever you're at, we hope we can add some light and some cute dresses to your journey.
+Thank you for being part of our faith-filled community.
+On your walk of faith, motherhood, or wherever you're at, we hope we can add some light and some cute dresses to your journey.

 Love, Kat XOXO